 Whenever we encrypt any data, we need a simple key just to unlock it.
 Well, this key is everything.
 This key is the foundation of the security on the user’s front.
 And keeping it safe and secure is one of the most important tasks that a user needs to carry out on their end.
 A way of doing this is to create a backup of the key at different locations.
-This will eventually help in easing out a process of recovering the files in case they are lost.
-Just to remind you that EFS file encryption only works on the Pro, Enterprise and Education editions of Windows 10.
-Users of Windows 10 Home or even Windows XP Home or even Windows 7 Home are unsupported for this feature.
+This will eventually help in easing out the process of recovering the files in case they are lost.
+Just to remind you that EFS file encryption only works on the Pro, Enterprise and Education editions of Windows 11 and Windows 10.
+Users of Windows 11/10 Home are unsupported by this feature.

 How to backup EFS encryption key